 Lois gets an awe-inspiring one in a flashback to when Francis was a toddler.
-She is on the phone with her mother and on the verge of tears because no matter what she does she just cannot keep Francis from getting into trouble.
+She is on the phone with the pediatrician and on the verge of tears because no matter what she does she just cannot keep Francis from getting into trouble.
 Behind her, Francis manages to escape from his high chair and rustle up a box of matches and some lighter fluid.
 Just as he starts to strike the matches, Lois turns around, and we see the first instance of the 'Lois Face'.
-She puts the phone down and calmly walks over to take the matches from Francis, along with his teddy bear, and then walks over to the fireplace.
+She calmly hangs up the phone and walks over to take the matches from Francis, along with his teddy bear, and then walks over to the fireplace.
 She sticks the bear in the fireplace and a horrified Francis watches it burn, while Lois explains that fire is dangerous and will hurt him.
 Then she goes on to promise that she will do anything and everything in her power to keep him safe, even if it makes him hate her, because that is how much she loves him.
-Two smouldering, melted, plastic eyes fall onto the floor.
+Two smoldering, melted, plastic eyes fall onto the floor.
 Francis scrambles back into his high chair.
 Lois gets up and goes to bandage her hand.

 When Lois' car starts to stall while she's tracking down Francis for ditching military school, she gets it running again just by bellowing the word "MOOOOOVE!!"
 That's right, even nonsentient objects know better than to screw with Lois.

 After years of matching wits with Malcolm and beating him every single time, Jessica's expert manipulation is at last used against her after she teaches Malcolm how to employ her technique on his mother and it backfires.
 What makes it all the sweeter is that Malcolm wasn't even trying to ruin her plan — he finally got the better of her and it was completely by accident!